Tuesday 24th November

 Small group discussion “activism and creativity”, facilitated by Debbie Roberts and Amy Wells.

-Closing keynote with Micha Frazer-Carroll.
+Closing keynote with Micha Frazer-Carrol (watch by clicking here).
 With BSL interpreter.
-(Watch live by clicking here)

 Closing remarks – Akiko Hart, NSUN CEO.
 With BSL interpreter.

 Our four discussion sessions are facilitated by Debbie Roberts, who is a graphic recorder and facilitator.
 She runs Engage Visually, which uses visual approaches to help people and organisations create the right environment for people to think, develop ideas and explore issues.
 They are spaces for up to 20 people and will not be recorded or livestreamed.